aksharahegde/pahachaan/content/blog/streamlining-chatgpt-experience-integrating-chatgpt-dmenu.md

 ---
 title: Streamlining your ChatGPT experience by integrating ChatGPT in dmenu
-description: Streamlining Your ChatGPT Experience by integrating ChatGPT in Dmenu
+description: Integrate ChatGPT into your dmanu on your linux system
-path: django-jet-calm-announcement
+path: /blog/streamlining-chatgpt-experience-integrating-chatgpt-dmenu
 published: 2023-03-08T10:12:15.170Z
 cover: /blog/streamlining-chatgpt-experience-integrating-chatgpt-dmenu.png
 ---